-In addition, the relatively large ensemble of WACCM time slice simulations cleanly demonstrate how tropicalextratropical teleconnections cause zonally asymmetric anomalies in lower stratospheric ozone, which subsequently strongly modulate STT of ozone.
-In particular, as suggested by Reed (1950) and Schoeberl and Krueger (1983), medium-scale evanescent waves, which are largely barotropic, drive vertical motions and horizontal advection that lead to ozone anomaly patterns that are nearly perfectly anticorrelated with geopotential height teleconnection patterns (The relatively large ensemble of WACCM time slice simulations cleanly demonstrates which aspects of stratospheric transport are most important to ENSOdriven STT of ozone.
-Previous studies have highlighted that ENSO modulates the deep branch of the BDC on seasonal timescales via changes in the residual circulation and quasi-horizontal mixing (e.g., Calvo et al. 2010, Neu et al. 2014, Diallo et al. 2019, Benito-Barca et al. 2022), a result that is supported here (Figs. 1-3).
-However, owing to the slowness of the deep branch of the residual circulation, ENSO-driven ozone anomalies originating in the upper stratosphere do not reach the lowermost stratosphere by spring (Fig. 3) when STT of ozone maximizes over North America (James et al. 2003, Lefohn et al. 2001, Škerlak et al. 2014, Terao et al. 2008, Albers et al. 2018).
-In contrast to the vertically propagating planetary waves (zonal wave numbers <3) that dominate the seasonal changes in the deep branch of the BDC in the upper stratosphere, significant extratropical lower stratospheric ozone anomalies evolving on sub-monthly timescales can arise due to mediumscale planetary waves (Reed 1950, Schoeberl and Krueger 1983, Salby and Callaghan 1993).
-Owing to their higher vertical wavenumber (zonal wavenumbers >3), these waves are largely evanescent (Charney and Drazin 1961), yielding barotropic geopotential height and ozone anomalies that resemble the Pacific-North American teleconnection pattern (Fig. 4).
-As noted by previous studies (e.g., Salby and Callaghan 1993, Fusco and Salby 1999), the ozone transport associated with such mediumscale waves often involves only a conservative redistribution of ozone that is largely reversible.
-Indeed, our results suggest that, at least to some extent, the large ozone anomalies associated with the ENSO-teleconnections are transient and reversible; for example, the large negative ozone anomalies seen at high latitudes over Northern Canada in February and March (Figs. 3a and 3c and Fig. 4a) largely disappear by April-March (Figs. 3e and 3g and Fig. 6a), though as mentioned in Sect.
+Schoeberl and Krueger, 1983; Salby and Callaghan, 1993).
+Owing to their higher vertical wavenumber (zonal wavenumbers >3), these waves are largely evanescent (Charney and Drazin, 1961), yielding barotropic geopotential height and ozone anomalies that resemble the Pacific-North American teleconnection pattern (Fig. 4).
+As noted by previous studies (e.g., Salby and Callaghan, 1993; Fusco and Salby, 1999), the ozone transport associated with such medium-scale waves often involves only a conservative redistribution of ozone that is largely reversible.
+Indeed, our results suggest that, at least to some extent, the large ozone anomalies associated with the ENSO teleconnections are transient and reversible; for example, the large negative ozone anomalies seen at high latitudes over northern Canada in February and March (Figs. 3a and c and 4a) largely disappear by April-March (Figs. 3e and g and 6a), though as mentioned in Sect.
 3.1, some amount of hemispheric-scale mixing may occur during the spring breakdown of the polar transport barrier.
-Nevertheless, even if the ENSO-induced lower stratospheric ozone transport is, in isolation, largely reversible, processes including tropopause folds, potential vorticity streamers and cutoffs (Reed and Danielson, 1958; Hoerling et al., 1993; Langford and Reid, 1998; Shapiro, 1980; Sprenger et al., 2007; Škerlak et al., 2015) and transverse circulations in jet exit regions (Langford et al., 1998; Langford, 1999) can lead to significant irreversible STT of ozone extending downwards to the middle to lower troposphere (Fig. 8).
-Thus, our findings suggest that ENSO primarily modulates extratropical lower stratospheric ozone abundances, and hence STT of ozone, via transient ozone teleconnections rather than via changes in the residual circulation and mixing, in agreement with the findings of Zhang et al. (2015).
-While the residual circulation and isentropic mixing tend to be the focus of most BDC studies, if the BDC is more broadly defined to include any process that contributes to mass transport from the tropical tropopause to its eventual exit back into the troposphere at high latitudes (see Butchart 2014 for a historical discussion of the definition of the BDC), then reversible transport due to medium-scale waves coupled with irreversible STT represents an important process whereby subseasonal variability may contribute to BDC variability.
+Nevertheless, even if the ENSO-induced lower-stratospheric ozone transport is, in isolation, largely reversible, processes including tropopause folds, potential vorticity streamers and cutoffs (Reed and Danielson, 1958; Hoerling et al., 1993; Langford and Reid, 1998; Shapiro, 1980; Sprenger et al., 2007; Škerlak et al., 2014), and transverse circulations in jet exit regions (Langford et al., 1998; Langford, 1999) can lead to significant irreversible STT of ozone extending downwards to the middle to lower troposphere (Fig. 8).
+Thus, our findings suggest that ENSO primarily modulates extratropical lowerstratospheric ozone abundances and hence STT of ozone via transient ozone teleconnections rather than via changes in the residual circulation and mixing, in agreement with the findings of Zhang et al. (2015).
+While the residual circulation and isentropic mixing tend to be the focus of most BDC studies, if the BDC is more broadly defined to include any process that contributes to mass transport from the tropical tropopause to its eventual exit back into the troposphere at high latitudes (see Butchart, 2014, for a historical discussion of the definition of the BDC), then reversible transport due to medium-scale waves coupled with irreversible STT represents an important process whereby subseasonal variability may contribute to BDC variability.